We use mathematics to unify the study of intelligence in brains and machines.

 Brain

-We leverage shared mathematical principles of intelligence in brains and machines to build multiscale digital twins of the brain, simulating its function in both health and disease.
+We use AI models to build digital twins of the brain, simulating its function in both health and disease.
 Learn more.

 Latest News